 Biopharmaceutical Science graduates have excellent employment rates as industrially-relevant practical skills are at the heart of the course.

-Examples of companies that have employed our graduates include pharmaceutical multinationals and NHS laboratories.
+Examples of companies that have employed our graduates include pharmaceutical multinationals such as Fujifilm Diosynth Biotechnologies, Onyx Scientific, Astra Zeneca, and NHS laboratories.
+Our graduates have also pursued further study with a masters, PhD or teacher training.

 The employability of Sunderland graduates reflects our mix of academic rigour and practical skills.
 To enhance this mix, we encourage you to apply to undertake a 48-week placement between your second and final year.
 It effectively becomes a third year of a four-year course.